 Nephelometric Turbidity Unit (NTU): a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.
 Turbidity is not regulated for groundwater systems.

 Running Annual Average (RAA): an average of sample results obtained over the most current 12 months and used to determine compliance with MCLs.
-Locational Running Annual Average (LRAA): Average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.

 Testing Results for: STONE BRIDGE FIRE DISTRICT